lucidrains/routing-transformer/README.md

 [![PyPI version](https://badge.fury.io/py/routing-transformer.svg)](https://badge.fury.io/py/routing-transformer)

 A fully featured implementation of <a href="https://arxiv.org/pdf/2003.05997.pdf">Routing Transformer</a>.
-The paper proposes using k-nearest neighbors to route queries / keys into clusters for attention with one another.
+The paper proposes using k-nearest neighbors to route similar queries / keys into the same cluster for attention.

 ### Install